Comitatus pro Libertatibus: Memento Gulag

-The workshop showed the presence of the President of the Italian Senate Marcello Pera (on two occasion) and the President of the German (Bundestag) Norbert Lammert, of the former E.U.
+The workshop showed the presence of the President of the Italian Senate Marcello Pera (on two occasions) and the President of the German (Bundestag) Norbert Lammert, of the former E.U.
 Commissioner and former Foreign Minister of Latvia Sandra Kalniete and of the President of Moldova Mihai Ghimpu.

 In 2017 Dario Fertilio complained the limited interest to the event in recent years.
 In 2019, right after the death of Bukovskij, the themes of the workshop were reprised again on a conference on 7 November at the Senato della Repubblica organized under the patronage of Italian center-right MPs.